Chief of the Name: Ireland

 There are instances where Norman lords of the time like FitzGerald and Burke took to using the Gaelic style of "The" or "Mór" (great) to indicate that the individual was the primary person of his family in Ireland.
-Chiefs were elected from their clan's "Derbfine", a group of cousins who were all at least the great-grandsons of former chiefs.
+Chiefs were elected from their clan's "Derbfine", a group of cousins who were all at least the great-grandsons of former chiefs, a system known as tanistry.

 During the Tudor conquest of Ireland the Kingdom of Ireland was established by Henry VIII in 1542, and many of the former autonomous clan chiefs were assimilated under the English legal system via the policy of surrender and regrant.
 At the same time mentions were made in official records of locally-powerful landlords described as "chief of his nation", i.e. head of a family, whether assimilated or not.
 Attempts were made by the English to make each "chief" responsible for the good behaviour of the rest of his family and followers.
 The Gaelic practice was for such a man to sign himself by the family surname only.
 A new practice arose where the English version of the surname was in many instances prefixed by "The", and so for example the head of the Mac Aonghusa clan in County Down would sign as "Mac Aonghusa" in Irish, and as "The Magennis" in English.

 After the 9 Years War Ireland saw a downfall of the Gaelic order which led to a decline of the power of the chiefs.
 Plantations of Ireland and the wars of Oliver Cromwell and King James meant that by the end of the century many of the Chiefships of the Name were living outside Ireland, reduced to poverty or lost forever.

 Thereafter, those former kings or chiefs who had been assimilated under the English legal system passed their titles down by primogeniture, whereas the usual Irish practice in the Middle Ages was to elect a chief from a group of close cousins known as a derbfine.
 Some chiefs did not assimilate under the English legal system, but relied on the system of succession provided for under Irish Brehon Law.
 The lineages of assimilated chiefs were usually recorded by the Herald's Office in Dublin Castle, set up in 1552, not least because many clans in the 16th and 17th centuries had been persuaded to enter the English-law system under the policy of surrender and regrant.
 Other manuscript genealogies were preserved and published in the 18th century by Charles O'Conor and Sylvester O'Halloran.
 The Irish nationalist and republican movements that developed after 1850 often harked back emotively to the former chiefs' losses.